 “The most significant potential source of Cherenkov light, from the acrylic walls used to mount the reflectors, is managed in our design by ensuring the reflective foils are opaque and mounted on the inner surface.”

-Added clarification of management of alpha backgrounds (page 6):
+Added clarification of management of alpha backgrounds in a dual-phase TPC (page 6):

-“We do not consider direct $\alpha$ backgrounds in this study, relying on the difference in timing, energy and track length to remove these events.
-It is possible geometrical features of the detector may cause shadow effects which shift these events into the region of interest, however the position reconstruction and fiducialization will minimize this.”
+“We do not consider direct $\alpha$ backgrounds in this study, relying on the difference in energy and scintillation time profile to remove these events.
+It is possible that geometrical features near the inner detector surfaces may cause effects that shift these events into the region of interest, however position reconstruction and fiducialization will remove this contribution.”

 2.)
 Upon re-running our gamma simulations through cross-checking, we realize we significantly underestimated our pre-PSD background coming from the acrylic.
 These numbers are now about 85000 per 3 kt-years, up 3 orders of magnitude from the original paper.
 This was due to a units problem, and we regret the error!
 The number is still 0 after PSD, so no conclusions are changed.
 The G10 gamma result is changed also but remains tiny.
 No other backgrounds were affected.
 The background table summaries are thus now fixed, and we change the two relevant paragraphs in the Gamma Background section to read as follows.